thosgood/this-weeks-finds/markdown/101-150/week147.md

 just as you would hope.

-Even better, homotopy cardinality gets along well with fibrations, which we can think of as \`twisted products' of spaces.
+Even better, homotopy cardinality gets along well with fibrations, which we can think of as 'twisted products' of spaces.
 Namely, if

 F\to X\to B